SaidRem/procure_automation/README.md

   profile, contacts (delivery addresses).
-- **suppliers** — the `Shop` model, price list download over a link (https only, timeouts, size limit, SSRF protection), YAML parsing, import orchestration, a Celery import task with an explicit retry policy.
+- **suppliers** — the `Shop` model, price list download over a link (https only, timeouts, size limit, SSRF protection), YAML parsing, import orchestration, a Celery task with an explicit retry policy, and the `ImportLog` run journal: one record per run, an attempt counter, error codes and result counters.
 - **catalog** — categories, products, supplier offers and product parameters;
   the price import service (upsert by `(shop, external_id)`, soft deactivation of offers that disappeared from the price list, reactivation of returning ones).
+- **admin** — shops with order acceptance toggling, the import journal in read-only mode, users.

 In progress:

-- supplier API (triggering an import, switching order acceptance on and off);
+- supplier API — shop creation, triggering an import, switching order acceptance on and off, listing the supplier's own orders;
 - catalog: product listing with filtering and search;
 - **orders** — shopping cart, order placement, order history;
 - **notifications** — emails to the customer, the administrator and the supplier;
-- warehouse admin, price list export, an application Docker image.
+- catalog and order admin, price list export, an application Docker image.

+A price import can currently only be started from the service layer or
+Celery: there is no endpoint and no admin action for it yet.

 ## Quick start